 Disclaimer: This blog is strictly informational.
 No intent to render a legal opinion or giving legal advice is intended.

 Despite efforts by many bicycle organizations and government agencies, a considerable amount of work must still be done to make roads and streets safe for cyclists.
-A study conducted by the Insurance Institute for Highway Safety (IIHS) revealed more than 700 U.S. cyclists were killed in crashes with motor vehicles in 2008.
-Sadly, almost 91 percent of cyclists killed in 2008 were not wearing a helmet.
+A study conducted by the Insurance Institute for Highway Safety (IIHS) revealed that hundreds of U.S. cyclists are killed in crashes with motor vehicles.
+Sadly, almost 91 percent of cyclists killed were not wearing a helmet.
 According to the IIHS, helmet use has been estimated to reduce the risk of head injuries by 85 percent.
-The IIHS also reports death among cyclists 16 and older increased 91 percent in 2008, while death among cyclists younger than 16 declined significantly in the same year.
-In 2009, adults between the ages of 35 and 54 represented almost 40 percent of all bicycle collision fatalities in the state, reports the Metropolitan Transportation Commission.
+The IIHS also reports death among cyclists 16 and older increased in recent years, while death among cyclists younger than 16 declined significantly.
+Adults between the ages of 35 and 54 represented almost 40 percent of all bicycle collision fatalities in the state, reports the Metropolitan Transportation Commission.

 If you or a loved one has been injured in a bicycle accident, it is within your best interest to speak to a personal injury lawyer as soon as possible.
-The San Jose bicycle accident lawyers at Estey Bomberger understand how devastating an unexpected injury can be.
+Our bicycle accident lawyers understand how devastating an unexpected injury can be.
 If the bicycle crash injury was caused by the negligent or careless actions of another, you may be entitled to financial compensation.
 Our firm has helped clients obtain compensation for medical costs, lost wages, lost benefits, disfigurement, shortened life expectancy, and pain and suffering.

 In most studies, driver negligence has been shown to be the most common cause of accidents involving a cyclist.
 Common negligent or careless actions by a motor vehicle driver, include: